 ARC allows us to accommodate constraints within a teleological framework.
 To illustrate, take the constraint against breaking a promise.
 To accommodate this constraint, ARC need only hold that, for any subject S, S ought to prefer the prospect of their refraining from breaking a promise to the prospect of their breaking that promise to prevent two others from each breaking a morally comparable promise.
-The idea would be that subjects ought, other things being equal, to give greater weight to the end of minimizing their own promisebreakings than to the end of minimizing promise-breakings overall.15 Thus, the resulting version of ARC would imply, for instance, that Abbey is prohibited from breaking her promise to Abe even to prevent both Bertha from breaking her morally comparable promise to Bert and Carla from breaking her morally comparable promise to Carl.
-The resulting view would also outcomes at all.
-We can just talk about the prospect of acts, which in certain instances (where the objective probability that some possible world will result is 1) will be the outcome of that act.
+The idea would be that subjects ought, other things being equal, to give greater weight to the end of minimizing their own promise-breakings than to the end of minimizing promise-breakings overall.
+Thus, the resulting version of ARC would imply, for instance, that Abbey is prohibited from breaking her promise to Abe even to prevent both Bertha from breaking her morally comparable promise to Bert and Carla from breaking her morally comparable promise to Carl.
+The resulting view would also imply that Carla is prohibited from breaking her promise to Carl even to prevent both Abbey from breaking her morally comparable promise to Abe and Bertha from breaking her morally comparable promise to Bert.
+Indeed, it yields the same constraint against breaking a promise